-If you are unfortunate enough to get more than one DUI conviction the price can be high.
+If you are unfortunate enough to receive more than one DUI conviction the price can be high and penalties increase each next conviction.
 In Montana, there is a somewhat complicated system for counting prior convictions for how they are used in a later DUI charge.
 Why is it important?
-Because in Montana four or more lifetime DUI convictions is a felony.
-More than one usually requires jail time.
+Because in Montana four or more lifetime DUI convictions is an automatic felony.
+The more convictions on your record, the greater the penalty – but not all convictions count against you.
 So, how does the calculation work?

-Now, the 5 year rule does not apply if you have 3 or more lifetime DUI convictions.
-DUI convictions are no longer expunged from any one’s record and convictions count no matter what state you got them in and no matter how old you were.
-So, if you have three or more convictions in your lifetime, then any new DUI offense will be considered a DUI (4th or subsequent) and will be a Felony in Montana.
+Now, the 10 year rule does not apply if you have 3 or more lifetime DUI convictions.
+If you have three or more convictions in your lifetime in any state, then any new DUI offense will be considered a DUI (4th or subsequent) and will be a Felony in Montana.

 There is a complicated legal argument to challenge older DUI convictions to determine if they were constitutional in terms of being counted, but that is a subject for another blog entry.
 Please call my office if you would like to discuss any of these matters.

 Every state is different, so this calculation may not apply to you if not in Montana.

 Marty is a former criminal prosecutor in the Cascade County Attorney’s Office and now uses that experience to defend those accused of crimes.
 A University of Montana School of Law graduate, Marty focuses his practice on personal injury and criminal defense and is a premier DUI defense attorney.
 He is also well versed in the insurance claims industry and has negotiated significant settlements with nearly every major insurance company.